lincolnloop/element-queries-example/post.md

 Element queries provide styling opportunities specific to an element's dimensions.
 You could consider them the holy grail of responsive web design, allowing authors to determine an element's look and feel regardless on where it's placed.
 If given ample space you may wish to provide a richer experience or if your element finds its way into a cramped sidebar perhaps you'd only show the bare essentials.
 Element queries give us a way to do this without tying into an overall site structure which makes them a perfect solution for widgets, complex layouts, style guide-based designs, or anything with lots of individual components.

 Currently, element queries aren't part of any specification but with a little bit of JavaScript you can get started using them today.
-Before we go much further, this all might make more sense if we look at an example (desktop-only for the full effect!):
+Before we go much further, this all might make more sense if we look at an example (desktop-only, resize for the full effect!):

 <div class="demo-cta-box">
   <a href="http://lincolnloop.github.io/element-queries-example/" class="btn btn-demo">View the Demo</a>